yyojo/systemverilog/README.md

 * Structued stimulus does not thoroughlty test CPU functonality
 * It misses the most transitions between value combinations - what if AAD1 followed by JMP causes an out-of-range error

-### Solution 2 - Employ SV Randomaization and Constraints
-The human brain loves the patterns, however, bugs don't come in patterns.
+### Solution 2 - Employ SV Randomaization and ConstraintsThe human brain loves the patterns, however, bugs don't come in patterns.
 SystemVerilog provides a new set of structures for generating and constraining random variable.
 * Random generation allows minimal code to generate mana data sets
 * Constraints restricts the data set to meaningful data
 * You can apply randomization with constraints to: